How to Get Rid of Bad Breath

 Take heart: This problem can be solved.
 By identifying what is halitosis, what causes bad breath and treating it properly, you can find the secret to how to get rid of bad breath.

 Perhaps it's your own breath that smells bad or maybe it's your child's.
-Read on to learn how to prevent bad breath and stop living in fear of people shrinking away when you open your mouth.
+Read on to learn how to prevent bad breath in children and adults, and stop living in fear of people shrinking away when you open your mouth.

 What is Halitosis?